College football: Walter Camp: father of American football

 Walter Camp is widely considered to be the most important figure in the development of American football.
-As a youth, he excelled in sports like track, baseball, and association football, and after enrolling at Yale in 1876, he earned varsity honors in every sport the school offered.

 Following the introduction of rugby-style rules to American football, Camp became a fixture at the Massasoit House conventions where rules were debated and changed.
-Dissatisfied with what seemed to him to be a disorganized mob, he proposed his first rule change at the first meeting he attended in 1878: a reduction from fifteen players to eleven.
-The motion was rejected at that time but passed in 1880.
-The effect was to open up the game and emphasize speed over strength.
-Camp's most famous change, the establishment of the line of scrimmage and the snap from center to quarterback, was also passed in 1880.
+He reduced the number of players from 15 to 11 and established the line of scrimmage and the snap from center to quarterback.
 Originally, the snap was executed with the foot of the center.
 Later changes made it possible to snap the ball with the hands, either through the air or by a direct hand-to-hand pass.
-Rugby league followed Camp's example, and in 1906 introduced the play-the-ball rule, which greatly resembled Camp's early scrimmage and center-snap rules.
-In 1966, rugby league introduced a four-tackle rule (changed in 1972 to a six-tackle rule) based on Camp's early down-and-distance rules.

 Camp's new scrimmage rules revolutionized the game, though not always as intended.
 Princeton, in particular, used scrimmage play to slow the game, making incremental progress towards the end zone during each down.
 Rather than increase scoring, which had been Camp's original intent, the rule was exploited to maintain control of the ball for the entire game, resulting in slow, unexciting contests.
 At the 1882 rules meeting, Camp proposed that a team be required to advance the ball a minimum of five yards within three downs.
 These down-and-distance rules, combined with the establishment of the line of scrimmage, transformed the game from a variation of rugby football into the distinct sport of American football.

-Camp was central to several more significant rule changes that came to define American football.
-In 1881, the field was reduced in size to its modern dimensions of 120 by 531/3 yards (109.7 by 48.8 meters).
-Several times in 1883, Camp tinkered with the scoring rules, finally arriving at four points for a touchdown, two points for kicks after touchdowns, two points for safeties, and five for field goals.
-Camp's innovations in the area of point scoring influenced rugby union's move to point scoring in 1890.
-In 1887, game time was set at two-halves of 45 minutes each.
-Also in 1887, two paid officials—a referee and an umpire—were mandated for each game.
-A year later, the rules were changed to allow tackling below the waist, and in 1889, the officials were given whistles and stopwatches.